Hiring Procedure/Background Investigation Procedure

 Hiring for Part Time Staff Members (Temporary, Student Workers, Interns)

-1. Once the new hire is selected and a conditional offer of employment extended, the Director or Department Chair will complete the Departmental Hiring Form and forward to HR.
+1. Once the new hire is selected and a conditional offer of employment is extended, the Director or Department Chair will complete the Departmental Hiring Form and forward it to HR.
 The administrator will then schedule an appointment for the new hire to meet with HR within three days of the start date to complete the required paperwork.

-2. All newly hired part time employees, except student workers, will complete the Authorization and Release form.
+2. All newly hired part-time employees, except student workers, will complete the Authorization and Release form.

 Hiring for Adjunct Faculty Members - Day